postlight/parser/src/extractors/custom/README.md

     ...
 ```

-This is all you'll need to know to handle most of the fields Mercury parses (titles, authors, date published, etc.).
+This is all you'll need to know to handle most of the fields Parser parses (titles, authors, date published, etc.).
 Article content is the exception.

 #### Content selectors